• Skip to primary navigation

 Vegan nachos are basically a party on a plate.
 Serve them as an appetizer for a crowd, or make a dinner out of them on a family fun night.

-They can be made gluten-free by using Trader Joe's soy chorizo, or use seitan chorizo for a gluten-ful option.
+They can be made gluten-free by using Trader Joe's soy chorizo, or use seitan chorizo for an option with gluten.

 For a dash of heat, finish with pickled jalapenos and/or hot sauce.